Entry of women to Sabarimala: Attempts to enter the temple

 A 46-year-old woman who claimed that "her body was full of divine power from Ayyappa, motivating her to climb Sabarimala" was denied police protection.
 She had to return home.
 Another female journalist and the president of Kerala Dalit Mahila Federation also had to leave without reaching the deity due to the actions of protesters.
 A female Dalit activist, despite being accompanied by police, was attacked at various places by mobs on her way to Sabarimala and decided to return after reaching Pamba.
 She lost her job, was forced to leave her home and had to live in an undisclosed location under police protection after threats to her life from the protesters.

 Trupti Desai, women's rights activist and founder of Bhumata Brigade, was blocked by protesters at Cochin International Airport on 16 November 2018 while on her journey to Sabarimala.
 She decided to return home after being stranded inside the airport for more than 14 hours, vowing to come back again.

 Four trans women who attempted to visit Sabarimala temple were sent back by Erumely police on 16 December 2018.
 They alleged that the police harassed them and asked them to dress up like men if they wanted to visit the shrine.
 Even though they agreed to the demands of the police, they were eventually sent back, with policing citing a general threat to law and order at Sabarimala.
 They returned to the shrine two days later, as the temple authorities did not object to the presence of trans women at Sabarimala.

-A group of 11 women belonging to the Chennai-based women rights' organisation Manithi was chased away by protesters soon after setting out from the Pamba basecamp on 23 December 2018.
+A group of 11 women belonging to the Chennai-based women's rights' organisation Manithi was chased away by protesters soon after setting out from the Pamba basecamp on 23 December 2018.
 The women were under police protection.
 While the police claimed that the group voluntarily left the area without visiting the shrine, the group alleged that the Kerala Police pressured them to leave.